 Except from the actual name and DAX expression it also contains some metadata information.
 For example data type, format string, modified time, sort by column and refresh time

 The default output setting of a DAX Studio query is a Results Table.
 However, the output can be changed to a file (csv, txt) or an excel file.
 For example, in order to change the output to a static Excel file, choose Home -> Results -> Excel (Static).
 This will open a save dialogue after executing the query.

 You can also save the query results to the clipboard or a linked Excel file.

 One of the limitations of the DMX query language is the lack of certain WHERE operators.
 Therefore, the best way to analyze and free-text search the data is to export the data to an Excel file and do those types of tasks from there.

 Do you know any other way of exporting this type of model metadata?
 Or are you already using DMV’s in any other scenario?
-Please let us know in the comments below.
+Please let me know in the comments below.

 Thank you for reading!